purpleidea/flabbergast/flabbergast-manual.md

       }
     }

 This is called contextual lookup.
-Multiple identifiers can be put together using a `.` to access inside tuples:
+Multiple identifiers can be put together using a `.` to access inside frames:

     a : {
       x : 5